Dukes County, Massachusetts: Politics

-Similar to most of the state of Massachusetts, Dukes County heavily supports the Democratic Party.
+Similar to much of the state of Massachusetts, Dukes County heavily supports the Democratic Party.
 The last Republican Party candidate to receive over 40% of the county's vote was Ronald Reagan in 1984, and the last Republican to win the county was Richard Nixon in 1972.
 Before 1964, however, the county was a stronghold of the Republicans, supporting Dwight D. Eisenhower in 1956 by an especially large margin, well over 50%, and was one of the few counties where William Howard Taft finished ahead of Woodrow Wilson in 1912.
 (See table).